giacomotolari/users_web_page/README.md

 Use the [react-icons](https://react-icons.github.io/react-icons/) as icons.

+## TASK 11 - empty-fields

+Make the input-fields empty after the new user is created

+## TASk 12 - form-validation

+Non field can be empty and you can't have more users with the same username.

+## TASk 13 - disable-submit-button

+If the validations are not true disable the click of the submit button.

+## TASk 14 - newUser-state

+Update the Form code using only one state called newUser instead to have a state per input.

-## TASK 11 - input-focus
+## TASK 15 - input-focus

 Give inputs a different backgroundColor when they are focused.

-## TASK 12 - hover-border
+## TASK 16 - hover-border

 Change the border colour of the containers showing each user in the UI when hovering with the mouse.

-## TASK 13 - custom-hook

-Create a useFetch custom hook, which encapsulates all the logic of your fetch.

-## TASK 14 - empty-fields
+## TASK 17 - autofocus

-Make the input-fields empty after the new user is created

-## TASk 15 - form-validation

-Each input must contain at least 5 characters and you can't have more users with the same username.
+Give a focus on the name input in the form when the component loads.